 Due to the nature of the Internet.
-The Clare Tourism gives no guarantee that the use of the website will be free of from interruptions or technical errors and The Clare Tourism shall have no responsibility or liability for communication or network defects, breakdowns, malfunctions, failures or delays while using the site.
+Clare Tourism gives no guarantee that the use of the website will be free of from interruptions or technical errors and Clare Tourism shall have no responsibility or liability for communication or network defects, breakdowns, malfunctions, failures or delays while using the site.

 These terms and conditions are governed by the laws of the Republic of Ireland and the parties are under the jurisdiction of the Irish courts.
-This will not prevent The Clare Tourism from pursuing individuals or businesses for infringements, breaches etc in any other jurisdiction throughout the world.
+This will not prevent Clare Tourism from pursuing individuals or businesses for infringements, breaches etc in any other jurisdiction throughout the world.

 Further information on your data privacy rights is available on the website of the Irish Data Protection Commissioner.